syncfusion-content/xamarin-docs/Xamarin/Diagram/Node.md

 {% endtabs %}

 ## RotateEnd
-The ['RotateEndEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.RotateEndEventArgs.html) will triggers while rotating the node.
+The ['RotateEndEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.RotateEndEventArgs.html) will be triggered while rotating the node.
 The following code example explains how to create a RotateEndEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.RotateEnd += Diagram_RotateEnd;